-In this lesson we consider what we understand by the word 'crime'.
+In this lesson, we will consider what we understand by the word 'crime'.
 We will consider the difference between right and wrong and identify where our ideas of this come from.
 We will also differentiate between civil and criminal law to show what a crime really is.

-In this lesson we will look at the role of the police.
+In this lesson, we will look at the role of the police.
 We consider their part in the justice system and the main powers they have to be able to tackle crime.
-We will also re-cap on what a crime is to consider what types of issues the police become involved in.
+We will also look back on our understanding og what a crime is in order to consider what types of issues the police become involved in.

-In this lesson we will look at how the media portrays youth crime and compare this to some statistical data about youth crime.
-We will use a case study to identify how the media uses sensationalisation to dramatise youth crime and what a group of young people see are the issues of this, and how they feel this could be a tackled.
+In this lesson, we will look at how the media portrays youth crime and compare this to some statistical data about youth crime.
+We will use a case study to identify how the media uses sensationalisation to dramatise youth crime and learn what a group of young people think the issues of this are, as well as how they feel this could be tackled.

-In this lesson we will look at what a successful campaign could look like.
+In this lesson, we will look at what a successful campaign could look like.
 We will use the Ben Kinsella Trust as an example of a successful crime prevention strategy.
 We will look at their aims, actions and impact considering active citizenship skills and evaluate how successful their crime prevention strategy has been.
-This lesson covers murder.
-If this is a sensitive topic to you, we recommend checking with a trusted adult before starting or doing the lesson with a trusted adult nearby.

 Units in Citizenship